ooikk/Arduino-Documentation/07_SDCard_Display/SDCard.md

 |	Information	|	name()	|	Serial.println(entry.name());	|	Returns the name of a file or directory as a character array (string).	|

-## Sampel code to access the SD Card
+## Sample code to access the SD Card

 **Get SD Card information**